Students milled back and forth through the Great Hall beneath floating candles and a cloudless, dusk sky.

 ‘This year,’ Harry said.
 ‘I would’ve been wandless for the first task had I not.’

 ‘I won’t be repeating my feat.
 It was only out of necessity that I ever attempted it.’
-He withdrew his hand from Dumbledore’s loose grip and tucked it into his pocket.
+Harry withdrew his hand from Dumbledore’s loose grip and tucked it into his pocket.
 ‘As for my wand, it’s no concern of anyone’s but mine.’
 He forced a bright smile onto his face.

 Dumbledore shivered and paled.

 ‘Albus?’
-Professor Mcgonagall asked.
+Professor McGonagall asked.

 ‘It’s nothing, Minerva.
 I was momentarily reminded of another mistake of mine, one that I still hope to be able to correct before it is too late.’